-8 Are customer terms and conditions in the communications sector subject to specific rules?
+Are customer terms and conditions in the communications sector subject to specific rules?

-Operators providing a publicly available ECN or ECS must provide certain standard contract conditions to consumers in a clear, comprehensive and easily accessible form (eg, details of price and tariffs, duration of contract, etc).
+Operators providing a publicly available ECN or ECS must provide certain standard contract conditions to consumers in a clear, comprehensive and easily accessible form (eg, details of price and tariffs and contract duration, etc).
 Operators must notify customers one month in advance of any proposed changes to their terms and conditions and of their right to withdraw without penalty if they do not accept the changes.
 Failure to do so may be prosecuted as a criminal matter as failure to comply is an offence.
 It is a defence to establish that reasonable steps were taken to comply, or that it was not possible to comply, with the requirement.
 ComReg also has the choice of bringing a civil action for non-compliance to the High Court.
-ComReg has not specified a medium to be used for contract change notifications, but provides that notifications must be presented to customers clearly, unambiguously and transparently, and must include certain minimum information.
-ComReg has initiated enforcement actions regarding a number of alleged breaches of the rules and most recently issued notices of non-compliance against eir, Vodafone, Virgin Media and Sky in 2018 for failure to notify customers in the prescribed manner as required under the Universal Service Regulations.
+ComReg has not specified a medium to be used for contract change notifications but provides that notifications must be presented to customers clearly, unambiguously and transparently, and must include certain minimum information.

+ComReg has initiated enforcement actions regarding several alleged breaches of the rules and most recently issued notices of non-compliance against eir, Vodafone Ireland, Virgin Media Ireland and Sky Ireland in 2018 for failure to notify customers in the prescribed manner as required under the Universal Service Regulations.

-ComReg has also issued a number of requirements in relation to bills and billing mediums.
+ComReg has also issued several requirements concerning bills and billing mediums.
 By way of example, consumers must have a choice about whether to receive paper bills or alternative billing mediums, and a paper bill must be provided free of charge where access to online billing is not possible.

-ComReg's enforcement powers in relation to consumer contracts derive from both the telecommunications framework (the Universal Service Regulations) and the European Union (Consumer Information, Cancellation and Other Rights) Regulations (following the EU Consumer Rights Directive).
-Consumer contract compliance continues to be a core focus of ComReg, and it has engaged in a number of enforcement actions against operators in recent years including the following examples.
+ComReg's enforcement powers concerning consumer contracts derive from both the telecommunications framework (the Universal Service Regulations) and the European Union (Consumer Information, Cancellation and Other Rights) Regulations 2013 (SI 484/2013) (the Consumer Information Regulations) (following Directive 2011/83/EU (Consumer Rights).
+Consumer contract compliance continues to be a core focus of ComReg, and it has engaged in several enforcement actions against operators in recent years including the following examples.

-In 2016, ComReg imposed a €255,000 fixed penalty notice on Virgin Media for failure to provide 26,046 of its customers with a contract in a durable form in contravention of the Consumer Information Regulations 2013.
-ComReg investigated Virgin Media as a result of complaints from Virgin customers who claimed the lack of a contract in durable form made it difficult for the affected Virgin Media customers to recognise and see exactly what they were being charged for by the company.
+In 2016, ComReg imposed a €255,000 fixed penalty notice on Virgin Media Ireland for failure to provide 26,046 of its customers with a contract in a durable form in contravention of the Consumer Information Regulations 2013.
+ComReg investigated Virgin Media Ireland as a result of complaints from Virgin customers who claimed the lack of a contract in durable form made it difficult for the affected Virgin Media Ireland customers to recognise and see exactly what they were being charged for by the company.
 This was the first time that ComReg has imposed fixed penalty notices (FPNs).
 ComReg has the power to issue FPNs under the Consumer Protection Act 2007 for breaches of the Consumer Information Regulations 2013.

-In 2017, ComReg initiated an investigation into the way in which Vodafone notified its customers of changes to their roaming terms and conditions (to include an automatic opt-in provision).
-ComReg determined Vodafone incorrectly notified its customers of this change and imposed a fine of €250,000 and forced Vodafone to remediate its customers to the tune of €2.5 million.
-Vodafone also made binding commitments not to use 'auto opt-ins' in future.
+In 2017, ComReg initiated an investigation into how Vodafone Ireland notified its customers of changes to their roaming terms and conditions (to include an automatic opt-in provision).
+ComReg determined Vodafone Ireland incorrectly notified its customers of this change and imposed a fine of €250,000 and forced Vodafone Ireland to remediate its customers to the tune of €2.5 million.
+Vodafone Ireland also made binding commitments not to use auto opt-ins in future.

-In 2018, Sky made a settlement and paid ComReg €117,000 in relation to an alleged failure to provide customers with a contract on a durable medium, and breaches of their right to a cooling-off period.
-As part of this settlement, Sky agreed to take remedial action to prevent any further breaches of these consumer obligations.
+In 2018, Sky Ireland made a settlement and paid ComReg €117,000 concerning an alleged failure to provide customers with a contract on a durable medium, and breaches of their right to a cooling-off period.
+As part of this settlement, Sky Ireland agreed to take remedial action to prevent any further breaches of these consumer obligations.